gbrault/scipy/README.md

 # scipy
-a docker file for scipy
+a docker file for JoD scipy